Mixed Methods feasibility study of group peer support interventions to engage the public in ACP

 Advance Care Planning (ACP) encourages us all to be more actively involved in decision making about healthcare.
 Although ACP is something we can do on our own, we often require support from others.
 Most studies in ACP have focused on experts within the healthcare system.

-We will train members of the public who volunteer at community organisations to support group ACP activity sessions.
-The sessions aim to inform, promote conversation, and break down barriers and stigmas around these conversations.
-We will invite older adults and their caregivers and families to attend the sessions.
+We trained members of the public who volunteer at community organisations to support group ACP activity sessions.
+The sessions aimed to inform, promote conversation and break down barriers and stigmas around these conversations.
+We invited older adults and their caregivers and families to attend the sessions.

-As the sessions are run by trained volunteers rather than experts, we will look at the volunteers’ experiences.
-We will ask them how they felt running the sessions, what worked and what needs to be improved.
-We will also study how best to encourage older adults to come to the sessions.
-Lastly, we will look at whether the activities help older adults be more involved in ACP activities and conversations.
-We will look at whether the sessions increase their comfort with the conversation, help them identify what matters to them and help them talk about it with their family and healthcare providers.
+As the sessions were run by trained volunteers rather than experts, we looked at the volunteers’ experiences.
+We asked them how they felt running the sessions, what worked and what needs to be improved.
+We also studied how best to encourage older adults to come to the sessions.
+Lastly, we looked at whether the activities helped older adults be more involved in ACP activities and conversations.
+We looked at whether the sessions increased their comfort with the conversation, helped them identify what matters to them and helped them talk about it with their family and healthcare providers.

 Doris Barwich, MD, CCFP (PC) is the Executive Director for the BC Centre for Palliative Care – a provincial hub for innovation in Advance Care Planning & Serious Illness Conversations, integration of a Palliative Approach to Care and Compassionate Communities.
 Doris is a Clinical Associate Professor at UBC and the Co-Chair of the Provincial Palliative Care Advisory Committee.
 She has led several regional, provincial, and national initiatives in the area of Advance Care Planning and innovative approaches to palliative care delivery.
 She is Past-President of the Canadian Society of Palliative Care Physicians and a member of Canadian Researchers at End of Life (CARENET).